ebattenberg/dotvim/README.md

 dotvim
 ======

 This is my personal .vim directory.
 It uses pathogen to manage the vim path.
+The plugins are heavily biased toward Python development.

 #### Setup